 ParaNetball School Championship

-If you have a hearing impairment, wear a hearing aid or implant you are eligible to enter the inaugural ParaNetball Deaf Championship, which is held on 15th June from 10am-4pm.
+If you have a hearing impairment, wear a hearing aid or implant you are eligible to enter the inaugural ParaNetball Deaf Championship.